Feo's Stuff HORROR / THRILLER

 Godzilla vs. Steve Martin.
 Wait a minute, don’t leave!
 I’m going somewhere with this.

-GODZILLA: King of the Monsters was written and directed by Ishiro Honda (RODAN, MOTHRA, CURSE OF THE MUSHROOM).
+GODZILLA: King of the Monsters was written and directed by Ishiro Honda (RODAN, MOTHRA, CURSE OF THE MUSHROOM PEOPLE).
 It contained no Americans and is more correctly called GOJIRA.
 Then this movie was released in the USA, re-named GODZILLA, and re-edited to include foreign correspondent Steve Martin (Raymond Burr: GODZILLA 1985 and about a million Perry Mason episodes).
 The American version also removed a lot of the anti-nuclear subtext in the original.
-In fact far from being “awakened” by atomic testing, the impression you get here is that Godzilla is pissed because the local native stopped sacrificing virgins to him.
+In fact far from being "awakened" by atomic testing, the impression you get here is that Godzilla is pissed because the local native stopped sacrificing virgins to him.

-The story opens with Tokyo a smoldering ruin.
-Steve Martin (a funny image pops into my mind every time I say the name, but I’ll restrain myself) narrates as he pulls himself from the rubble.
 We learn he is a foreign correspondent who was on his way to Cairo.
-He’d stopped in Japan on the way to meet friend and scientist Dr. Serizawa (Akihiko Hirata: MOTHRA, GODZILLA vs. MECHAGODZILLA), who has recently made an amazing discovery.
-Bad timing on Steve’s part because no sooner does he arrive (as we learn in a flashback that covers most of the movie) than mysterious things begin happening.
-At the airport a security guard pulls Steve aside for questioning.
-Apparently a ship was destroyed at sea by a “bright flash” and Steve’s plane was nearby.
-All the passengers are asked if they saw anything unusual.
+He'd stopped in Japan on the way to meet friend and scientist Dr. Serizawa (Akihiko Hirata: MOTHRA, GODZILLA vs. MECHAGODZILLA), who has recently made an amazing discovery.
+Bad timing on Steve's part because no sooner does he arrive (as we learn in a flashback that covers most of the movie) than mysterious things begin happening.

 Steve saw nothing but now he smells a story.
 With the help of his friend Tomo (Frank Iwanaga: his only credited role), a security officer, Frank talks his way in to places and finds out eight ships near Japan have been destroyed recently.
 The few survivors, who usually die quickly of mysterious burns, all report a flash of light coming from underwater.